ripienaar/piper/README.md

 You can use it to build things like network aware clipboards, notifications from servers to your desktop, ad hoc assembled work queues for doing shell based work on many cores and more.

  * It has two basic modes of operation: multi consumer and multi producer or a work queue style multi producer to a load shared group of consumers
- * The publisher will block until there are consumers, by default it will give up after 1 hour, you can adjust this using `--timeout 5m` or by setting `PIPER_TIMEOUT=5m` for example
+ * By default the publisher will block until there are consumers, by default it will give up after 1 hour, you can adjust this using `--timeout 5m` or by setting `PIPER_TIMEOUT=5m` for example
+ * An, asynchronous mode that avoid above blocking, is support if you have NATS JetStream
- * No data is stored, it's all ephemeral and the data is private to either your own NATS servers or your account on Synadia NGS (NATS as a Service).
+ * In synchronous mode no data is stored, it's all ephemeral and the data is private to either your own NATS servers or your account on Synadia NGS (NATS as a Service).
 This means we won't be doing anything like serving web pages but with the shell utility scope I quite like it
  * It's secure your data can not be accessed by anyone else
  * Your data is compressed, NATS isn't great for large payloads but this will help a bit